-In addition, we continue to be the pioneer and global scientific leader, as when we first established hair testing for drugs of abuse 30 years ago in 1987.
-We believe the continued advancement in the science of hair testing is important to the Company and our clients and is a significant and powerful tool for addressing one of the major issues of our time - drug abuse.
+Psychemedics has been the hair testing pioneer and global scientific leader for over thirty years and we continue to demonstrate our scientific leadership.
+We believe the continued advancement in the science of hair testing is important to the Company and our clients and is a significant tool for addressing one of the major issues of our time --- drug abuse.
+During 2019, we again accomplished a number of major achievements, which will continue to expand our market opportunity and help drive future growth.
+We were excited to announce a number of industry "FIRSTS" again for our Company: